cosmos/cosmos-sdk/examples/simpleGov/README.md

 - **Security.** Tendermint consensus is not only fault tolerant, it’s optimally Byzantine fault-tolerant, with accountability.
 If the blockchain forks, there is a way to determine liability.
 - **Light-client support**.
 Tendermint provides built-in light-clients.

-But most importantly, Tendermint is natively compatible with the Inter Blockchain Communication Protocol.
+But most importantly, Tendermint is natively compatible with the [Inter-Blockchain Communication Protocol](https://github.com/cosmos/cosmos-sdk/tree/develop/docs/spec/ibc) (IBC).
 This means that any Tendermint blockchain, whether public or private, can be natively connected to the Cosmos ecosystem and securely exchange tokens with other blockchains in the ecosystem.
 Note that benefiting from interoperability via IBC and Cosmos preserves the sovereignty of your Tendermint chain.
 Non-Tendermint chains can also be connected to Cosmos via IBC adapters or Peg-Zones, but this is out of scope for this document.

+For a more detailed overview of the Cosmos ecosystem, you can read [this article](https://blog.cosmos.network/understanding-the-value-proposition-of-cosmos-ecaef63350d).

 ## Introduction to the Cosmos-SDK